 HBBFT relies on a scheme known as threshold encryption.
 Using this scheme, transactions are encrypted using a shared public key, and are only decryptable when the elected consensus group works together to decrypt them.
 The usage of threshold encryption enables the Helium Consensus Protocol to achieve censorship-resistant transactions.

-A new Consensus Group (CG) is elected once per epoch based a combination of factors.
+A new Consensus Group (CG) is elected once per epoch.
 Currently there are

 16 members elected to each consensus group, as defined in the

 num_consensus_members chain variable.
-As of HIP 16, all Hotspots active on the Helium Network are eligible to be elected to a consensus group.
-The two primary factors used as inputs to any given election are:
+As of HIP 16, all Hotspots active on the Helium Network are eligible to be elected to a consensus group and are selected at random.